 \subsection{Dataset Construction}

 {\bf Damage Type Coverage.} CarDD mainly focuses on external damages on the car surface that have the potential to be detected and assessed by computer vision technology.
-Frequency of occurrence and clear definition are the two key considerations for the coverage of CarDD.
-Based on the statistics of Ping An Insurance Company\footnote{one of the largest insurance companies in China}, six classes of most frequent external damage types (\textit{dent, scratch, crack, glass shatter, tire flat,} and \textit{lamp broken}) are covered in CarDD.
-These classes have relatively clear definitions, in comparison to ``smash'', a mixture of damages.
+Frequency of occurrence and clear definition are the two critical considerations for the coverage of CarDD.
+Based on the statistics of Ping An Insurance Company\footnote{One of the largest insurance companies in China.}, six classes of most frequent external damage types (\textit{dent, scratch, crack, glass shatter, tire flat,} and \textit{lamp broken}) are covered in CarDD.
+These classes have relatively clear definitions compared to ``smash,'' a mixture of damages.

-{\bf Raw Data Collection.} The dataset generation pipeline is illustrated in Fig ~\ref{fig:Pipeline}.
-To obtain high-quality raw data, we crawled a vast number of images from Flickr \footnote{https://www.flickr.com/} and Shutterstock\footnote{https://www.shutterstock.com/}.
-One important characteristic of those websites is that they provide high-quality images and a rich diversity of the damage types and viewpoints.
+{\bf Raw Data Collection.} The dataset generation pipeline is illustrated in Figure~\ref{fig:Pipeline}.
+To obtain high-quality raw data, we crawled a vast number of images from Flickr\footnote{\url{https://www.flickr.com}} and Shutterstock\footnote{\url{https://www.shutterstock.com}}.
+One characteristic of those websites is that they provide high-quality images and rich diversity of damage types and viewpoints.
 This leads the raw image dataset to cover a wide range of variations in terms of light conditions, camera distance, and shooting angles.

-To prevent duplicate download of images, we picked out duplicated images automatically using the powerful tool Duplicate Cleaner \cite{17} and then manually double-checked before deleting them.
-For efficiency purposes, we use the first batch of manually-selected car damaged images (500 images) to train a binary classifier based on VGG16 \cite{26} to determine whether an image contains damaged cars.
-Newly collected images are classified as positive or negative by the classifier, and the positive samples become the candidate images.
+We picked out duplicated images automatically using the powerful tool Duplicate Cleaner \cite{17} and then manually double-checked before deleting them.
+For efficiency purposes, we use the first batch of manually-selected car damage images (500 images) to train a binary classifier based on VGG16 \cite{26} to determine whether an image contains damaged cars.
+The classifier classifies newly collected images as positive or negative, and the positive samples become the candidate images.

-With the help of the binary classifier, we further collect over 10,000 candidate images, among which some of the categories are not in the scope of our work, for instance, the rusty, burned, or smashed cars.
+With the help of the binary classifier, we further collected over 10,000 candidate images, among which some of the categories are not in the scope of our work, for instance, the rusty, burned, or smashed cars.
 We decide to attach these images separately to the dataset without annotations in case of further research.
-We manually pick out the six classes of damages from the candidates and finally, 4,000 damage samples are passed to the annotation step.
+We manually pick out the six classes of damages from the candidates, and finally, 4,000 damage samples are passed to the annotation step.